Apply via the online form by October 18, 2017, at 11:59 EDT. Commission recipients will be announced in early December.

 Triple Canopy is looking for artists and writers with coherent proposals for projects that can be realized in one year or less.
 We are, as ever, in search of work that makes innovative, persuasive use of its own form and medium.
 While past publication or experience is not a prerequisite, successful applicants will demonstrate fluency in the field in which they wish to publish.
 We appreciate work that takes into account current discussions and debates but is not bound by them, work that is carefully crafted but not fixated on form.
 We invite artists and writers to submit proposals for projects that may or may not find their primary realization on the web; the following list, by no means exhaustive, enumerates some of the forms such projects might take:

 - Software deployed outside of Triple Canopy’s website

 - Eight to twelve months of artistic, editorial, and technical support

-- Opportunity to use Triple Canopy’s venue at 264 Canal Street for a performance or other public event
+- The opportunity to use Triple Canopy’s venue at 264 Canal Street for a performance or public event

-- Coordination and production of any print publication or live event
+- Coordination and production of any print publication or event

 - Archiving of materials and long-term maintenance of any online version of the project by Triple Canopy in partnership with New York University’s Fales Library and Special Collections